karrick/gologs/README.md

 are written to an underlying io.Writer.
-This allows a developer to create a log and have it write to standard error, standard output, a file handle, a log rolling library which writes to a file, or any other io.Writer, thanks to Go interfaces.
+This allows a developer to create a log and have it write to standard error, standard output, a file handle, a log rolling library which writes to a file, or any other structure that implements the io.Writer interface.

 #### Creating New Branches for the Log Tree